camaraproject/SimSwap/documentation/API_documentation/API_definition.md

 ### Resource Request

-Folllwing mechanism is defined to indicate the MC User whose data is being queried in the request.
+Following mechanism is defined to indicate the MC User whose data is being queried in the request.
 Namely, the following HTTP headers MUST be used for that purpose:

 |HTTP Header|Usage Category|Description|
 |:---|:---|:---|